You Want to Start an Online Business But Have No Ideas? Here’s the Solution

 That means your first goal is not to invent something completely new.
 Instead, your first goal is to identify where you can provide value.

-Why Most People Think They Have “No Ideas”
+Why Most People Feel Stuck Before They Start

 Most people actually do have ideas; they just dismiss them too quickly.